 The unpredictable impacts of the Coronavirus mean that decisions about changes or amendments to your holiday may be no more than a few days before you are due to depart.
 We pay constant attention to the guidance from the UK’s Foreign & Commonwealth Office (FCO), ABTA, Public Health England and local health authorities in our destinations.
 We will respond to any advice by the FCO against non-essential travel to your destination, and will contact you as soon as it is clear we won’t be able to provide your holiday at the originally planned time.

-I’ve got a summer holiday to Italy with Inghams, will that still go ahead?
+I’ve got a summer holiday with Inghams, will that still go ahead?

 Will I be entitled to a refund if Inghams has to cancel or make a significant change to my holiday due to the Coronavirus outbreak?

-Due to the ongoing situation regarding COVID-19, the Foreign Commonwealth Office have now advised against all but essential international travel.
-We will therefore be suspending all holidays departing between 17 March and 16 April 2020.
+Due to the ongoing situation regarding COVID-19, the Foreign & Commonwealth Office have now advised against all but essential international travel.
+We will therefore be suspending all holidays departing up to and including the 13 July 2020.

-We will proactively contact all customers due to travel up to and including 16 April 2020 to offer a range of flexible options, including moving their holiday to a later date.
+We will proactively contact all customers due to travel up to and including the 13 July. to offer a range of flexible options, and we are grateful to those customers who have chosen to move their holiday to a later date.
+For those customers who are not able to postpone their holiday, we kindly ask for your ongoing patience as we work through the refund requests.

 Please remember it is a condition of our booking terms that you have valid travel insurance.